nitro-svm/data-anchor/crates/cli/README.md

 - `nitro-da-cli i blobs` or `nitro-da-cli i b` to fetch blobs
 - `nitro-da-cli i proofs` or `nitro-da-cli i p` to fetch proofs

+## `nitro-da-cli measure` or `nitro-da-cli m`

+This subcommand allow you to generate data files and upload them to capture some measurements using the following commands:

+- `nitro-da-cli m generate` or `nitro-da-cli m g` to generate data files to a given directory
+- `nitro-da-cli m measure` or `nitro-da-cli m m` to upload data from a given directory and capture measurements